Aluma Images/Getty Images

 2. Customize your LinkedIn address

 Click on "edit profile" and change the URL to: www.LinkedIn.com/in/yourname.
 Then include that address on your résumé, cover letter and the bottom signature line of your outgoing email, too.
 Consider creating a QR code that links directly to your profile.
-You can use free tools like Kaywa to generate your QR code.
+You can use free tools like QReateBUZZ or Kaywa to generate your QR code.
 Make sure to add your LinkedIn QR code to your business cards and résumé.
 Android phones come with QR code readers and there are free reader apps for iPhones, so it's simple for someone to scan your QR code and be sent straight to your LinkedIn profile.

 3. Create a bold headline